We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

-\textbf{Advertiser module:} The design purpose of the advertiser module is: (1) Verify the strategy recommendation ability of the algorithm.
-(2) Verify the generalization ability of the algorithm.
-In the simulation environment, each ad unit has a budget $B$ and a demand vector $\mathbf{w}^{*}$.
-We first introduce the demand vector generation process.
-Since we cannot know in advance the relationship between advertisers’ demands and the information that the platform can observe in the production environment, to verify the generalization of the algorithm, we generate the advertiser's demand vector $\mathbf{w}^{*}$ as $\mathbf{w}^{*}=g(\mathrm{Parameter\ Set})$, where $g$ is a function to generate $\mathbf{w}^{*}$ based on a parameter set, and the parameters in the parameter set represent advertiser characteristics observed by the real advertising platform.
-In the experiment, the model can observe all or part of the parameters in the parameter set.
-Specifically, we design the following scheme: given the feature matrix composed of the typical $m$ demand vectors of a given advertiser is: $A_{n \times m}=[\mathbf{w}_1;\mathbf{w}_2;.. .;\mathbf{w}_m]$, and the advertiser’s feature vector $\mathbf{c}=[c_1,c_2,...,c_m]^\top$, where the value $c_i$ means that the weight of the $i$-th typical demand in the feature matrix, the demand vector of the advertiser is simply obtained by $\mathbf{w}^{*}=A \cdot c$.
-In simulation, the agent can observe the feature matrix $A$ and the feature vector $\mathbf{c}$, which represent the generalized information.
-It is worth noted that other relations can also be designed and tested, but we cannot know the relation in the production environment in advance.
+\textbf{Advertiser module:} In the simulation environment, each ad campaign has a budget $B$ and a preference vector $\mathbf{w}^{*}$.
+We generate the advertiser's preference vector $\mathbf{w}^{*}$ as $\mathbf{w}^{*}=g(\mathrm{Parameter\ Set})$, where $g$ is a function based on a parameter set, which represents the advertiser characteristics observed by the platform.
+Specifically, we design the following scheme: given the feature matrix composed of the $m$ typical (basic) preference vectors $A_{n \times m}=[\mathbf{w}_1;\mathbf{w}_2;.. .;\mathbf{w}_m]$ and the advertiser’s feature vector $\mathbf{c}=[c_1,c_2,...,c_m]^\top$, where $c_i$ means the weight of the $i$-th typical preference $\mathbf{w}_i$ in the feature matrix.
+The preference vector of the advertiser is obtained by $\mathbf{w}^{*}=A \cdot c$.
+In the simulation, the agent can observe the feature matrix $A$ and the feature vector $\mathbf{c}$.
+It is worth to note that other relations can also be designed and tested, but we cannot know the relation in the production environment in advance.

-Then we model the advertiser’s adoption behavior.
-We leverage the conditional logit model that is widely used in user selection modeling~\cite{louviere2000stated} to simulate the adoption behavior of advertisers.
+We next model the advertiser’s adoption behavior.
+We apply the conditional logit model that is widely used in user selection modeling~\cite{louviere2000stated} to simulate the adoption behaviors of advertisers.
 In the conditional logit model, the probability that user $i$ selects item $j$ in the recommended set $\Omega$ is $P(j \mid \Omega)=\frac{e ^{u\left(x_{ij}\right)}}{\sum_{\ell \in \Omega} e^{u\left(x_{i \ell}\right)}}$, where $u \left(x_{ij}\right)$ is the utility of the commodity $j$ to the user $i$.
 The utility of the user selecting a ``null'' commodity (not selecting any commodity) is usually expressed by a constant~\cite{ie2019slateq}.
-Therefore, we design the advertiser's probability to adopt the recommended item in the simulation environment as:
+Therefore, we design the advertiser's probability to adopt the recommended strategy in the simulation environment as: